Paul Kessler, WalletHub Credit Card Analyst

-No, you cannot get a credit card at 15.
+No, you cannot get your own credit card at 15.
 Anyone under the age of 18 is prohibited from entering into a legally binding contract such as a credit card agreement.
 But there are some credit cards that permit minors to become authorized users on a parent or other adult’s credit card account.

 Here’s what you should know about getting a credit card at 15:

-An authorized user can get a credit card, if the primary accountholder allows it.
+- An authorized user can get a credit card, if the primary accountholder allows it.
 However, the primary cardholder, not the authorized user, is ultimately responsible for paying the bill.

-Reloadable debit cards, prepaid cards and gift cards won’t give you a loan or help you build credit, but they can be useful to have for emergency spending purposes.
+- Reloadable debit cards, prepaid cards, and gift cards won’t give you a loan or help you build credit, but they can be useful to have for emergency spending purposes.